Kunalpal215/MERN_course_01_task/README.md

 # Task 1 submission

-To see task's working in action run below 3 commands in root of project:
+To see task's working in action run below 3 commands in root of project

 ### `npm install`
 This will install all the related dependencies
+### `npm install -g json-server`
+This will install json-server npm package on your machine This will install all the related dependencies
 ### `json-server --watch ./src/controllers/db.json`
 This will start API server at port 3000